artsy/force/HACKS.md

 #### Explanation/Context:

-Added to better support our custom relay test tools, but has been superceded in favor of official relay testing tools.
+Added to better support our custom relay test tools, but has been superseded in favor of official relay testing tools.
 This still remains because of old code tests.

 #### When can we remove this:

-Can be removed when old relay test code has been deleted, and our legacy Relay dev tools in v2/Devtools is no longer used.
+Can be removed when old relay test code has been deleted, and our legacy Relay dev tools in v2/Devtools are no longer used.

 ## patches/found+0.5.5.patch